suzaram3/TipCalculator-project/README.md

 Feel free to use any Layout you want.
 ConstrainLayout is a good option, but you may want to experiment with others, such as LinearLayout or TableLayout.

 ### TODO:
-1. Open Android Studio and create an Android project named TipCalculator-counter.
+1. Open Android Studio and create an Android project named TipCalculator-\<Your Last Name\>.
 2. Edit .gitignore file and put the neccessary file names that do not belong in GitHub.
-3. Create a README.md and put '\#README' in it.
-4. VCS -> Import into Version Control -> Share Project on GitHub.
-Use 'Initial Commit' as commit message.
+3. Initialize project as a Git repoistory.
+4. Fork this project into your Github account and copy the clone link.
+5. Run the git remote add command to link your project to the Github repository.
+6. Perform a git pull origin master command to pull the README and sync the repos.
+7. Add,Commmit, and Push your initial files.
-5. Verify files were uploaded to your GitHub account.
+8. Verify files were uploaded to your GitHub account.
 6. Complete the project.
 7. Commit and Push your completed project code to GitHub.
-8. Print out any source and resource files (in a readable manner) along with screenshots of app working to hand in.
-Highlight your WOW factors if you have any.

  ### Grading: